urban-tep/DDF-SCF/source/it4ipc/install/index.rst

 2. Deployment

-	Deploy the UtepHandler to a Web Server (Apache/IIS)
+	Deploy the UtepHandler to a Web Server (IIS)

 3. Proxy configuration